ch007m/litoria/README.md

     litoria send config.yaml

 The parameters as the subject, sender, recipient, SMTP Server, port number, security mode are defined within the config.yaml file.

+### server

+Start a local HTTP Server hosting the content generated & passed as parameter within the yaml config file.
+The default port of the server is `3000`

+    litoria server config.yaml

 ## For the developer only